Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Conclusion

-In this tutorial we walked through the process of deploying a Kubernetes cluster on Hetzner Cloud using Claudie.
-We began by setting up Claudie in a local kind cluster, created a Hetzner API key for authentication, and defined a Claudie manifest file.
+In this tutorial we walked through the process of deploying a Kubernetes cluster across two Hetzner regions using Claudie to manage the infrastructure.
+We began by setting up Claudie in a local kind cluster, created a Hetzner API key for authentication, and defined a Claudie manifest.
 After applying the manifest, we successfully created a Kubernetes cluster on Hetzner Cloud.

 License: MIT